 Normally under the skin, fibrous connective cords tether the skin to the muscle underneath, with a thin layer of subcutaneous fat in between the two.

 When fat accumulates, the fat layer pushes against the skin while the connective cords continue to pull at the skin from underneath.
-This push/pull between the fat and connective cords is what creates the dimpled appearance of cellulite on the skin’s surface.
+This push or pull between the fat and connective cords is what creates the dimpled appearance of cellulite on the skin’s surface.

 Why Do Women Have More Cellulite Than Men?

 Women generally have more subcutaneous fat and fewer septae, the connective cords that tether the skin to the muscle underneath.
 As women age and their skin begin to lose some of its elasticity, cellulite becomes more of an issue because there’s less tension to hold the fat layer down, creating dimpling in skin texture.